meinside/meinside.github.io/_posts/2015-12-07-Lets-Encrypt-with-Go-ACME-Client-Utilities.md

 ## 4. Renew your certificates automatically

+Firstly, you can find the absolute path of acmetool by:

+{% highlight bash %}
+$ which acmetool
+{% endhighlight %}

-`acmetool reconcile --batch` will renew the certificate files when needed, so register it in the crontab for running regularly:
+`/path/to/acmetool reconcile --batch` will renew the certificate files when needed, so register it in the crontab for running regularly:

 {% highlight bash %}
 # m h  dom mon dow   command